junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 As the BPMs of both songs are probably different, you will want to reconcile them.
 Vocals are more conductive to changes, but sometimes I change the instrumental instead, due to constraints (e.g, an in-memory acapella), or to match my artistic vision (e.g, I'm familiar with the vox/song so any change in key sounds bad).

 There are several valid methods.
+You can:
+1. Use the BPM of the acapella (perhaps due to a in-DAW DIY acapella)
-You can take an average of both songs, then round to the nearest integer.
-Or a more complex approach like a 2/3 bias towards the instrumental.
-If you have a MT or stems, you want to use the BPM of that instead, because pitchshifting many tracks is CPU intensive.
+2. You can take an average of both songs, then round to the nearest integer (to balance the artefacts of instrumental & acapella)
+3. A 2/3 bias towards the instrumental (since shifting the instrumental rather than the acapella results in lower quality)
+4. Use the BPM of the instrumental (perhaps due to stems, since pitchshifting many tracks is CPU intensive)

 Keep in mind lower pitch=slower tempo=natural, in line with varispeed results.
+3 usually results the best quality.
+The limitations of 1 & 4 can be overcome with using varispeed on the clips, then routing to a bus then correcting with pitchshifting.
 I don't have any other specific advice for keys apart from it should sound good.

 BPM Temp
 ---